-Not all candidates take the effort to write a tailored and personalised cover letter.
+Not everyone makes the effort to write a tailored and personalised cover letter.
 So, if you do, it is likely that you will catch the attention of the employer.
 Putting some time and energy into writing a memorable cover letter is a good investment for your job applications.

-Here are some memorable cover letter writing tips:
+Here are some easy to use cover letter writing tips:

 Research before you start writing.
 Read about the business, their culture and values.
 Use their official website and social media profiles.

-Personalise by addressing your cover letter personally to the hiring manager.
-It is obvious to any recruiter if you have just edited a few words.
+Personalise by addressing your cover letter personally to the hiring manager; it is obvious if you have just edited a few words.

 Connect the dots.
 If a friend has referred this job to you, mention it.
 Maybe you have interned with an employee of the organisation or their partners?
 Remember to mention any connections you may have to the business.